illuminatech/model-rules/README.md

 }
 ```

-> Note: this extension does not put explicit restriction on the data source object type - it simply expected to match
+> Note: this extension does not put explicit restriction on the query builder object type - it simply expected to match
   database query builder notation.
 Thus, you may create a custom query builder class, which works with special data storage
   like MongoDB or Redis, and pass its instance as a data source.
 If its methods signature matches `\Illuminate\Database\Query\Builder` -
   it should work.
 Although it is not guaranteed.